 - Cons: strong rubber smell; reflective tape may fall off

 Having wheel chocks for your RV is a good idea!
+If it is trailer chocks or RV tire chocks you want to be sure you have some.
 Make sure to get yours today!

 Here are more RV posts on accessories we recommend: